Note: information on this page refers to Ceylon 1.0, not to the current release.

 Every language has its strengths and weaknesses.
 Ceylon is a great language if you want to create easily understandable and maintainable code with minimum fuss, especially if you like navigating and writing code with the help of an IDE.
 It's also an especially great language if you care about modularity.

 There are five important concerns that guide the design of the language and platform.

 But there's already so many languages out there!

 How about Java interoperability?

 Java interoperability is a major priority for the project.
-However, since Ceylon will be based on its own modular SDK, making a clean break from the legacy Java SDK, Ceylon will require new frameworks designed especially for Ceylon.
+However, since Ceylon will be based on its own modular SDK, making a clean break from the legacy Java SDK, Ceylon will sometimes benefit from frameworks designed especially for Ceylon.
 That's reasonable, since Ceylon is a much nicer language for developing frameworks and libraries than Java!

 Where can I read more about some of your language design choices?

 Ceylon is a community project sponsored by Red Hat.
 You can read more about the team here.

 There's some debate about that but the accepted pronounciation

 Or in less fancy schmancy phoneticsy,